JBZoo/CSV-Blueprint/README.md

   validate:schema [options]

 Options:
-  -s, --schema=SCHEMA            Path(s) to schema file(s).
-It can be a YAML, JSON or PHP.
-See examples on GitHub.
+  -s, --schema=SCHEMA            Specify the path(s) to the schema file(s), supporting YAML, JSON, or PHP formats.
-                                 Also, you can specify path in which schema files will be searched (max depth is 10).
-                                 Feel free to use glob pattrens.
-Usage examples:
-                                 /full/path/file.yml, p/file.yml, p/*.yml, p/**/*.yml, p/**/name-*.json, **/*.php, etc.
+                                 Similar to CSV paths, you can direct to specific files or search directories with glob patterns.
+                                 Examples: /full/path/name.yml; p/file.yml; p/*.yml; p/**/*.yml; p/**/name-*.yml; **/*.yml
                                   (multiple values allowed)
-  -r, --report=REPORT            Report output format.
-Available options:
+  -r, --report=REPORT            Determines the report's output format.
-                                 ["text", "table", "github", "gitlab", "teamcity", "junit"] [default: "table"] -Q, --quick[=QUICK]            Immediately terminate the check at the first error found.
+                                 Available options: text, table, github, gitlab, teamcity, junit [default: "table"] -Q, --quick[=QUICK]            Stops the validation process upon encountering the first error, accelerating the check but limiting error visibility.
-                                 Of course it will speed up the check, but you will get only 1 message out of many.
-                                 If any error is detected, the utility will return a non-zero exit code.
+                                 Returns a non-zero exit code if any error is detected.
+                                 Enable by setting to any non-empty value or "yes".
+                                  [default: "no"]
-                                 Empty value or "yes" will be treated as "true". [default: "no"] --debug                    It's ONLY for debugging and advanced profiling!
+      --debug                    Intended solely for debugging and advanced profiling purposes.
+                                 Activating this option provides detailed process insights, useful for troubleshooting and performance analysis.
       --no-progress              Disable progress bar animation for logs.
 It will be used only for text output format.
       --mute-errors              Mute any sort of errors.
 So exit code will be always "0" (if it's possible).
                                  It has major priority then --non-zero-on-error.
 It's on your own risk!